Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Health Tourism Turkey — FAQ

-The UK is the largest single source market, with an estimated 150,000–200,000 patients per year traveling to Turkey for dental treatment.
-This is driven by NHS access shortages and high private dental prices in the UK.
-Germany follows with approximately 100,000 patients annually.
-Other significant markets include Russia (~80,000), Gulf States (~60,000), Netherlands (~40,000), and Scandinavia (~30,000).
-These are USHAS and UK Smiles estimates, not official government statistics.
+The United Kingdom is the largest single market with an estimated 150,000–200,000 patients annually.
+Germany follows with approximately 100,000 patients per year.
+Other significant markets include Russia (~80,000), Gulf states (~60,000), the Netherlands (~40,000), and Scandinavia (~30,000).
+These are estimates from USHAS and UK Smiles, not official government statistics.

-Based on our analysis of 55 dental clinic price lists in Antalya (March 2026), patients typically save 60–78% compared to UK and German private prices.
-Specific examples: Hollywood Smile (20 veneers) costs £2,000–£4,000 in Antalya vs. £12,000–£24,000 in the UK — a saving of £8,000–£20,000.
-Single dental implants cost £400–£1,100 in Antalya vs. £2,000–£3,500 in the UK.
-Even after flights and accommodation (typically £600–£1,300 for 5–7 nights), the net saving is substantial.
-Explore our dental implant guide and veneer guide for detailed price breakdowns.
+Based on our analysis of 55 Antalya clinic price lists (March 2026), patients typically save 60–78% compared to German private prices.
+Specific examples: Hollywood Smile (20 veneers) costs €2,000–€4,000 in Antalya vs. €11,000–€22,000 in Germany — a saving of €7,000–€18,000.
+Single dental implants cost €400–€1,100 in Antalya vs. €1,800–€3,200 in Germany.
+Even after flights and accommodation (typically €600–€1,300 for 5–7 nights), net savings are significant.
+Explore our implant guide and veneer guide for detailed price breakdowns.

 Data Sources & Methodology